tmeedend/ac-mod-generator/README.md

 * Windows 10
 * Python 3.9
 * 7zip
+* QUICKBMS

+## How to install
+I have created an installer but I didn't share it for the moment (ask me if you want to help me and test it) The installer adds a contextual menu: when you right click on an archive, a new item "install mod" will unpack the mod your assetto corsa mod folder.
+Without the installer, you will have to open the configuration.ini file and change the properties inside.
+Basically, you will have to change the paths accordingly to your environment (where are 7zip, Python, Quickbms and you Assetto Corsa folder).

 ## Available examples for the command line
 To use the command line, you will need basic knowledge of the windows command line